ACC and Injury Care

 Whether it’s ongoing care or a referral to the specialist services you might need to get well, it’s easy to get on the road to recovery with Bettr, all from the comfort of home.

 If it’s an emergency or an initial injury assessment, we’ll need to see you in a clinic first.
-We can determine in that first assessment if you are covered by ACC.
+We can determine in that first assessment if you are likely to be covered by ACC.
 Once we’ve done that, part of your future care can be done online via Bettr, easy.

 If you need ongoing care towards recovery, we can support you with follow-up online clinician appointments to check your status and keep you on track.
 If your injury is the result of an accident, there’s a good chance this care will be covered by ACC.
 Learn more below.